 - Apply strategies.

 Metacognition in CPD (Continuing Professional Development)

-As mentioned earlier, institutions themselves need to recognise the potential of appropriately designed interventions to support metacognition.
+As mentioned earlier, institutions themselves need to recognize the potential of appropriately designed interventions to support metacognition.

 In my view, this starts at the top and with the teachers themselves.

-Simply ascribing a school’s ‘metacognitive approach’ to the creation of a one-off generic Study Skills programme will not be effective.
+Simply ascribing a school’s ‘metacognitive approach’ to the creation of a one-off generic Study Skills program will not be effective.

-The approach needs to be outward-facing and collegiate, with staff collaborating on the delivery of strategy as well as assessing its impact, perhaps in small focussed Learning Groups.
+The approach needs to be outward-facing and collegiate, with staff collaborating on the delivery of strategy as well as assessing its impact, perhaps in small focused Learning Groups.